 Remember, your emails should be driving your fans to your website, so you want to include links.

 So what do you send to your email list?
 The obvious use of an email list is to let your fans know when you have an album coming out or a tour.
 BUT you can also use your email list to send fans to your blog when you have new content.
 (Remember, you want to get your fans on your website as often as possible.)

 Of course, you need to get fans to actually signup for your emails before you can start using it as a music promotion tool, right?
 An easy option is to trade something of value for an email address.
 Keep in mind this doesn’t have to be a free song (in fact there are a TON of more effective ways to grow your email list)

 If you’re not sure where to even start when it comes to growing your email list, here are 10 easy ways to build an email list for your music.

 “No matter how many followers you have, you can’t eat a tweet.
 Get New Artist Model and learn how to turn traffic – into fans – into money.” – Dave Kusek

 Your music promotion strategy is going to be something that you refine over time, so don’t get frustrated if things take some time to come together.

 The important thing to remember is that you should be taking advantage of all the different promote your music tools you have right here at your finger tips instead of relying on just one thing.

-If you want more music marketing guidance, download this free ebook.
+If you want more music marketing guidance, download our most popular ebook (all free).
 You’ll get a roadmap showing exactly how different elements like social media, email, and your website come together into a music promotion machine that will help you grow your fanbase and make more money.
 You’ll also get 3 social media checklists with easy post ideas you can use on your own social channels.